Dr Dalya Marks

 Dalya is a Programme Director on the MSc in Public Health.

-She is course organiser for the module 'Principles & Practice of Public Health' which is compulsory for all PH general stream students.
+She is module organiser for the module 'Principles & Practice of Public Health' which is compulsory for all PH general stream students.
 It runs over a 5 week period in Term 3 (April-May).

 Dalya is actively involved in the LEARN community at the LSHTM, as she is committed to educational research stimulated by her teaching management responsibilities.
 In 2015, she co-developed the Perspectivity PH Challenge, a board game which acts as a learning tool to understand the complexity of PH decision-making using a population health perspective (see www.perspectivity.nl).
 The game has been played in the UK, in the Netherlands and New Zealand, with students, policy makers, clinicians and interested lay-people.

 Dalya is interested in ensuring academic research is accessible to practitioners.
 She is part of the School of Public Health Research understanding how practitioners view and use evidence locally, exploring how the wider determinants of health (for example housing, alcohol licensing) might impact on health inequalities.
-Dalya is involved in a project exploring the impact of austerity on housing, and she is using the PhotoVooice methodology.
+Dalya is involved in several projects using the PhotoVoice methodology.
 Dalya is particularly interested in understanding the policy environment required to support the transfer of knowledge between research and practice.

 Dalya was also part of a team evaluating a national programme funded by the RNIB to reduce avoidable blindness in 5 sites across the country.